Cambridge-ICCS/FTorch/README.md

 As such breaking changes may be made.
 If you are interested in using this library please get in touch.

+_For a similar approach to calling TensorFlow models from Fortran please see [Fortran-TF-lib](https://github.com/Cambridge-ICCS/fortran-tf-lib)._

 ## Installation